“Stripped both physically and emotionally, now I use the power of kindness to empower and inspire others” – Maria Hocking

 One of my biggest learnings has definitely been about the power of kindness.
 In my early wig-wearing days a total stranger came up to me and said that she loved my hair.
 She will never know how much that meant to me.
 Kindness is a huge part of my work and my life.
 A few kind words have the power to not only change someone’s day but their life.
 I regularly ‘prescribe’ Random Acts Of Kindness for my clients.
 When they experience the true joy of giving expecting nothing in return, it takes their life up to a whole new level and much happiness is experienced as a result.

 The world is full of people who have been through or are going through difficult times.
 There are many people that we all come into contact with on a regular basis that need to know that they matter.
 Simply through kindness and giving our time we can all make a difference in this world.
 My biggest top tip is to imagine that everyone you meet has a sign on their head that says “Make Me Feel Important”.
-This is the simplest tool that brings that biggest joy to both giver and recipient.
+This is the simplest tool that brings the biggest joy to both the giver and recipient.

 I’ve also learned that we all have the ability to turn pain into power to live exceptional lives.
 Within every personal challenge, there are a huge amount of beautiful gifts waiting to be discovered.
 We just need to look hard enough to find them.

 Your life ethos and belief in the power of kindness is something we all at BoxHuman live by.
 It’s an honour to be able to share and highlight humans like you.
-I’ve been told that you are a coach, speaker, and author.
+We’ve been told that you are a coach, speaker, and author.
 What is your book called and what inspired you to write it?

 My book is called Strip Naked & Re-Dress With Happiness, How To Survive & Thrive Through Personal Challenge.